rajabishek/blogger/source/_drafts/Programming-in-go.md

 We had to name the function as `main` because that is the first function that gets called when you execute the Go program.
 To print the contents out to the console we do `fmt.Println("Output to console")`.
 We are accessing the Println function inside the fmt package and invoking it using one string argument.

 To find documentation details about a specific function in a package run the command `godoc <package-name> <function-name>`.
+If we deliberately read out the program that we just wrote out loud, it would go like this.
+> Create a new Go program that references the fmt library and contains one function called main.
+That function takes no arguments and doesn’t return anything.
+It accesses the Println function from the fmt package and invokes it using one string argument.

 ## Data Types
 Go is a statically typed programming language.
 Variables always have a specific type and that type cannot change.
 In every programming language you need a way to represent numbers(integers and floating point numbers), strings or characters, and booleans.